chrismurrph/default-db-format/README.md

 ````

 `check` also has a one parameter varity that can be called without any configuration.
-This is a good way to start out as the heads up display will let you know where its
+This is a good way to start out as the HUD will let you know where its
 assumptions have not been met.
-The most onerous of these being that all
+The most onerous assumption being that all
 top level keys be **namespaced** i.e. have a 'slash' in them.

 The call to `check-default-db` should be in your root component's render method: